 Ixinium is a digital asset designed to work as a medium of exchange that uses strong cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of digital assets.
 Ixinium uses decentralized control as opposed to centralized digital currency and central banking systems.
 The decentralized control of Ixinium works through distributed ledger technology, a blockchain, that serves as a public financial transaction database.

-Ixinium (XXA) value is fully reserved, unlike fiat currencies or fiat currency based on so-called stable coins (USDT, TUSD, USDC, GUSD, etc.).
-Ixinium cryptocurrency is backed with gold, silver, palladium, and platinum.
+Unlike fiat currencies or fiat currency based on so-called stable coins (USDT, TUSD, USDC, GUSD, etc.), Ixinium XXA cryptocurrency is backed with Ixinium Foundation owned physical gold, silver, palladium and platinum.

 A relatively rare element, gold is a precious metal that has been used for coinage, jewellery, and other arts throughout recorded history.
 In the past, a gold standard was often implemented as a monetary policy, but gold coins ceased to be minted as a circulating currency in the 1930s, and the world gold standard was abandoned for a fiat currency system after 1971.